StarRocks/starrocks/docs/administration/Configuration.md

 ### Configure BE dynamic parameters

-You can configure a dynamic parameter of a BE node by using `curl` command.
+You can configure a dynamic parameter of a BE node by using the `curl` command.

 ```Shell
 curl -XPOST http://be_host:http_port/api/update_config?<configuration_item>=<value>
 ```

-BE dynamic parameters are as follows:
+BE dynamic parameters are as follows.

 | Configuration item | Default | Unit | Description |
 | ------------------ | ------- | ---- | ----------- |